forkarea/shopsys/docs/model/rules-to-model.md

-# Rules to a Model
+# Rules to a model
 In this article you will learn about model rules, what is and what is not model, and how to correctly create and insert new functionality into existing directory architecture.

 ## Rules